techidaily/site-win11-tips/source/_posts/methodical-approach-fixing-nvidia-cp-error-in-ws1110.md

 ![The Run as administrator option](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/05/run-as-administrator-option2.jpg)

  Should this potential fix work, then it would be better to set the NVIDIA Control Panel to always run with administrative rights.
 However, that UWP app is located within a protected folder.
-You’ll need to[take ownership of the WindowsApps folder](https://www.makeuseof.com/windows-10-11-own-folder/) to set permanent admin rights for the NVIDIA Control Panel.
+You’ll need to [take ownership of the WindowsApps folder](https://www.makeuseof.com/windows-10-11-own-folder/) to set permanent admin rights for the NVIDIA Control Panel.

  If you take ownership of the WindowsApps folder, open the NVIDIACorp subfolder to reach the NVIDIA Control Panel file.
 Then you’ll need to set the nvcplui.exe file to run with admin rights.
-Follow the steps in this how to[set an app to always run as an administrator guide](https://www.makeuseof.com/tag/always-run-apps-administrator-windows/) to set elevated permissions for the nvcplui.exe file.
+Follow the steps in this how to [set an app to always run as an administrator guide](https://www.makeuseof.com/tag/always-run-apps-administrator-windows/) to set elevated permissions for the nvcplui.exe file.
 The path for the NVIDIA Control Panel folder is:

 `C:\Program Files\WindowsApps\NVIDIACorp.NVIDIAControlPanel_8.1.964.0_x64__56jybvy8sckqj`

 ## 2\.
 Select the Repair and Reset Options for the NVIDIA Control Panel

  The NVIDIA Control Panel app has**Repair** and**Reset** troubleshooting options you can select in Settings.
 Both options can be useful for fixing apps when they’re not working right.
 So, try selecting the**Repair** option first and then**Reset** to clear the app’s data if repairing isn’t enough.
-Check out this[article about resetting apps in Windows](https://www.makeuseof.com/windows-reset-app/) for details about how to apply this potential fix.
+Check out this [article about resetting apps in Windows](https://www.makeuseof.com/windows-reset-app/) for details about how to apply this potential fix.

 ![The Repair and Reset option](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/05/repair-reset-options.jpg)